 - But avoid profane, worthless babblings for they will lead to more ungodliness

-- and their talk will spread like gangrene.
+- and their talk will have growth like gangrene.
 Among whom are Hymenaeus and Philetus,

-- who have gone astray concerning the truth, saying that the resurrection has already happened and they overthrow the faith of some.
+- who went astray concerning the truth, saying that the resurrection has already happened and they overthrow the faith of some.

-- Nevertheless, the firm foundation of God *stands, having this seal: “The Lord knows the men who are His”, and: “Everyone who calls on the name of the Lord must depart from unrighteousness”.
+- Nevertheless, the firm foundation of God *stands, having this seal: “The Lord knew the men being His”, and: “Everyone calling on the name of the Lord must depart from unrighteousness”.

 - Now, in a great house there aren’t only gold and silver vessels, but also wooden and clay vessels.
 And indeed, some are for honor, but some for dishonor.

-- Therefore, if anyone has cleansed himself from these things, he will be a vessel for honor; having been made holy, useful to the Master, and having been prepared for every good work.
+- Therefore, if anyone cleanses himself from these things, he will be a vessel for honor; having been made holy, useful to the Master, and having been prepared for every good work.

-- And flee youthful cravings and pursue righteousness, faith, and peace with the men who call on the name of the Lord from a pure heart.
+- And flee youthful cravings and pursue righteousness, faith, ^love, and peace with the men calling on the name of the Lord from a pure heart.

 - But shun foolish and ignorant controversies, *knowing that they give birth to quarrels.

 - Now, it’s not proper for a slave of the Lord to quarrel, but to be gentle toward all, able to teach, patiently enduring evil,

 - correcting the men opposing us in gentle strength, lest at some time God might give them repentance for knowledge of the truth,

 - and they might recover their senses, coming out of the snare of the Accuser after having been *captured by him to do his will.